Portchain/node-infinitas/README.md

 There are 2 ways that you can deploy Sonic.
 It can be embedded within your node.js instances or it can be deployed as a standalone cluster of node.js instances, typically behind a load balancer.

-Sonic works as a cluster of nodes, all of them behaving as a master and competing to execute scheduled jobs.
+Infinitas works as a cluster of nodes, all of them behaving as a master and competing to execute scheduled jobs.